FarhanSadaf/Wheel-Chair/README.md

 ### *A Low-cost Joystick, Gesture & Voice Controlled Wheel Chair*

 ### *Features*
-- Using a simple android application connected to the car by bluetooth, the car/wheelchair can be controlled in
+- Using a simple mobile application connected to the car by bluetooth, the car/wheelchair can be controlled in
   1. ***Joystick:*** A virtual joystick in the app.
   2. ***Gesture:*** Using phone's built-in accelerometer.
 Joystick control is achieved by tilting the phone.
-  3. ***Voice command:*** Listens for Forward, Backward, Right, Left for direction control of the car.
-Voice command can be triggered by shaking the phone.
+  3. ***Voice command:*** Listens for Forward, Backward, Right, Left for direction control of the car.<br>Voice command can be triggered by shaking the phone.
 - Direction control as well as speed control of the car.
 - Shows distance of the backward objects & sends caution signal on the app for backward collison.